iterative/dvc.org/content/docs/command-reference/commit.md

-This can be useful for several scenarios, mainly when [stages](/doc/command-reference/run) are under development, but also to force DVC to accept changed data without having to execute stage commands again (avoiding `dvc repro`).
-Let's expand on these uses.
+This can be useful for several scenarios, mainly when [stages](/doc/command-reference/run) are under development, but also to force DVC to accept changed data (as an alternative to `dvc add` again, or to avoid `dvc repro`).
+We'll expand on these uses below.

 Normally, `dvc repro` and `dvc run` finish up with the same steps as `dvc add`, for each <abbr>output</abbr> involved.
 In summary: